danielkaczmarczyk/dk-cs-notes/README.md

 ## General Findings

+### Biggest Challenges

+By far the most challenging part of taking a self-guided course like this is not doing it with other people.
+I have started a [Discord Server](https://discord.gg/HjNfTnu9aQ) for people who are also working through that curriculum, and it is helpful to exchange experiences and advice.
+Be ready for a lot of frustration trying to find solutions to your problems without a centralised place for people who are doing something similar hang out.
+Luckily there are groups centered around various resources and topics (SICP has a big community).

 ### First few weeks

 Working through the first month of the curriculum has been a challenge - especially in guiding my learning and scheduling sessions.
 Working on your own you have to answer questions regarding what to study, for how long, and what are measurable deliverables.
 I've iterated over a few frameworks and I've found that having a clear view of a week ahead with a minimum goal works best for me.
 The study topics are organised in sections as per the teachyourselfcs curriculum, so for example:

 I'm working through the Programming section, directly on Composing Programs, therefore every day I spend 3-5h on the main topic.
 To add variety, and for pleasure of it (I find it brings me the most joy to do) I also schedule daily code challenge sessions (leetcode / codewars / advent of code etc).
 That takes up a couple hours, and I use it to not only brush up on Algorithms, Data Structures, and Problem Solving, but also polish a language of my choice that I'm currently working with.
 As a tetriary topic of the day I include meta-study, on the tooling that I am using.
 [Therefore there's always a 30-60 minute session on vim / tmux / shell scripting etc.](#rethinking-development-process-and-tooling).
-Lastly, I make sure to review [recent knowledge.](#flashcards,-flashcards,-flashcards.)
+Lastly, I make sure to review [recent knowledge.](#flashcards-flashcards-flashcards.)

 ### Flashcards, flashcards, flashcards.